 The Security Department is responsible for protective security and dignitary protection.
 The department is also charged with handling internal security and risk management.
 In addition, the department assists the Head of Security in his area of responsibility.

-Head of the Security Department is Magnus Krumlinde.
+Acting Head of the Security Department is Martin Wagner.

 The Security Intelligence Department is responsible for the security intelligence activities engaged in by the Service.
 The main task of this department is to assess and reduce the intent and capability of groups and individuals engaging in security-threatening activities.